saschagrunert/demo/README.md

 ![demo](.github/demo.svg)

-### A framework for performing command line demos in the wild
+### A framework for performing live pre-recorded command line demos in the wild 📼

 Recording command line demos can be a difficult topic these days.
 Doing a video record has the drawback of lacking flexibility and reduced interactivity during